fitria-dwi/fitria-dwi/README.md

 # Hi there, I'm Fitria Dwi Wulandari!👋
-Currently I am open to any opportunity especially in Data as a Data Analyst, and Data Scientist.
-Passionate about statistics, data, and machine learning.
+I am Passionate about statistics, data, machine learning, and open to any opportunity especially in Data as a Data Analyst, and Data Scientist.
+I'm still learning, and I am open to any feedback and suggestion.
+Thank you

 ------------------------------------------------------------------------------------------------------------------------------------------------
 ## Stats: